Supermodular Extension of Vizing's Edge-Coloring Theorem: An extension of Gupta's theorem

 \subsection{Proof of Theorem \ref{new-edge-coloringthm}}

-In this section, we provide a proof of Theorem \ref{new-edge-coloringthm}.
-Similar to the proof of Theorem \ref{vizing65} by Berge and Fournier \cite{fournier1991}, the transformation of coloring called ``sequential recoloring'' plays an important role to prove Theorem \ref{new-edge-coloringthm}. \begin{proof}[Proof of Theorem \ref{new-edge-coloringthm}] Let $F\subseteq E$ be a maximum subset such that there exists an assignment of colors $\pi:F\rightarrow [k]$ satisfying
+Though we will prove a generalization of Theorem \ref{new-edge-coloringthm} in Section \ref{chap:supermodular_extension}, here we present the proof of Theorem 1.6 because it can be described with only graph terminology and may be of independent use.
+Similar to the proof of Theorem \ref{vizing65} by Berge and Fournier \cite{fournier1991}, the modification of a coloring called ``sequential recoloring'' plays an important role in the proof of Theorem \ref{new-edge-coloringthm}. \begin{proof}[Proof of Theorem \ref{new-edge-coloringthm}] Let $F\subseteq E$ be a maximum subset such that there exists a color assignment $\pi:F\rightarrow [k]$ satisfying